 Let’s start by looking at how VAV air conditioning works.
 Every house is oriented in a certain way, facing North, East, South or West.
 Because the sun rises in the East and sets in the West, the orientation of your home will affect how much sunlight (and therefore heat) each room is exposed to and how warm it gets during the day.

-With a ducted system, the circulated air is sourced by the indoor unit in the roof.
-Ducts are positioned within the roof above individual rooms, with inlets leading into each room from which the cool air is emitted.
+With a ducted system, the circulated air is sourced by the indoor unit in the roof or sub-floor space.
+Ducts are positioned for individual rooms, with inlets leading into each room from which the cool air is emitted.
 There needs to be a balance between the amount of air going into each room to compensate for the heat load that forms as the sun moves around the house during the day.

 When it comes to heating the rooms, there are other considerations.
 Let’s look at a cold ground floor room in a house that faces South East, as an example.
 In summer, the amount of cold air from the air conditioner that this room is going to need to control the climate at a comfortable 24 degrees will be minimal.
 However, in winter, the room will be icy, so to warm it up to 24 degrees, you’re going to need substantially more air coming into the room.